+In 2017, on behalf of our three Haitian clients who were victims of Viliena’s crimes, CJA and pro bono co-counsel, Dentons US LLP brought claims against Viliena in the U.S. for extrajudicial killing, attempted extrajudicial killing, torture, and persecution as a crime against humanity under the Torture Victim Protection Act (TVPA) and the Alien Tort Statute (ATS), as well as arson under Haitian law.
 However, in a shocking turn of events, one of our clients, Nissage Martyr, died suddenly on March 24, 2017—the day after Viliena was served with the complaint.
 After appearing to be in normal health, Mr. Martyr grew violently ill at a neighborhood party.
-CJA and Dentons are continuing to advance the U.S. civil suit against Viliena and will fight to obtain justice for our clients.

 The attacks on CJA’s clients in Les Irois occurred against a backdrop of political turmoil in Haiti.
 In February 2004, former President Jean-Bertrand Aristide was overthrown in a violent coup.
 In the decade since the coup, Haiti has been plunged into fits of violence between competing political factions and their affiliated militias, killing thousands.
 These militias have routinely kidnapped, tortured, and killed opponents, journalists, and human rights defenders, while meting out vigilante justice, collecting bribes, and ensuring loyalty to their political patrons.